m-vila/exercise1-sql-refactor-actblue/README.md

 **Changes made:**
 * Added a comment explaining the purpose of the CTE
 * Used proper indentation and capitalized SQL keywords to make the structure clearer
-* Wrapped section in a CTE named contribution_data
+* Wrapped section in a CTE named ds_technical_112221 for consistency with step 4
 * Changed undefined table reference 'lr' to 'mrf' for 'most_recent_filing_id' and added table alias 'mrf' for clarity
 * A quick Google search revealed that 'SA11AI' refers to a specific item type on FEC Form 3X, which is the standard report that federal political committees file with the FEC

 **Questions and Clarifications:**
 * I assumed that the RANDOM() clause is deliberate and the purpose is to randomize data for the technical assessment, but it may be inefficient for large datasets and can consume massive resources
 * The LIMIT is set to 1.6 million rows, this seems very specific and unusually large.
 As mentioned before, randomizing such a large number of entries will be resource-intensive.
 I would verify with the team if this is necessary.
-* There are two fields for monetary values (sa.contribution_amount and sa.contribution_aggregate) that are cast to text, which makes no sense.
+* There are two fields for monetary values (contribution_amount and contribution_aggregate) that are cast to text, which makes no sense.
 The prompt clearly stated: "All of the where clauses, and table sources are correct and don't need to be updated."
 For this reason I left it as is.
 I would verify this with the owner of the query to double-check.
-* I would suggest changing the field 'sa.contribution_purpose_descrip' to sa.contribution_purpose_description' for consistency reasons
+* I would suggest changing the field 'contribution_purpose_descrip' to 'contribution_purpose_description' for consistency reasons

 ### Step 3: CTE Formatting